loot/loot/docs/api/miscellaneous.rst

 conditions that are used more than once in the loaded metadata are only evaluated once.

-Plugin content is cached between calls to :cpp:func:`SortPlugins`, though no other API function makes use of it.
+Plugin content is cached between calls to :cpp:func:`LoadPlugins` and :cpp:func:`SortPlugins`.

+Load order is cached on creation of a game using :cpp:func:`CreateGameHandle` and when :cpp:func:`SetLoadOrder` is called, and plugins' active states are cached between calls to :cpp:func:`LoadPlugins` and :cpp:func:`SortPlugins`.

 Performance
 ===========